microsoft/promptpex/docs/src/content/docs/reference/prompt-format.md

 inputs:
     joke: "how do you make a tissue dance?
 You put a little boogie in it."
     locale: "en-us"
-scenarios:
-    - name: English
-      instructions: The user speaks and writes in English.
-    - name: French
-      instructions: The user speaks and writes in French.
-      parameters:
-          locale: fr-FR
-tags:
-    - unlisted
 ---

 system: